Abdallahwaleed19/Abdallahwaleed19/README.md

 <h2 align="left">Hi 👋!
-My name is Abdallah Waleed kamal Mousa and I'm a Student at Faculty of Ai and My Major is IOT & Big Data Analytics , from Menoufia - Shebin elkom </h2>
+My name is Abdallah Waleed Kamal Mousa and I'm a Student at Faculty of Computers & Artificial intelligence , from Shibin Elkom - Menoufia </h2>

 ###